brson/hackmd-collab/compile-time-2.md

 ## Tradeoff #3: Trait coherence and the orphan rule

-Rust's trait system makes it difficult to use crates as abstraction boundaries because of a thing call the _orphan rule_.
+Rust's trait system makes it challenging to use crates as abstraction boundaries because of a thing call the _orphan rule_.

 Traits are the most common tool for creating abstractions in Rust.
 They are powerful, but like much of Rust's power, it comes with a tradeoff.